h4l/json.bash/README.md

 $ # :json detects invalid JSON and fails with an error
 $ jb oops:json='{"truncated":'
-json.encode_json(): not all inputs are valid JSON: '{"truncated":' json(): failed to encode value as json: '{"truncated":' from 'oops:json={"truncated":'
+json.encode_json(): not all inputs are valid JSON: '{"truncated":' json(): Could not encode the value of argument 'oops:json={"truncated":' as a 'json' value.
+Read from inline value.
 ␘

 $ # However :raw performs no validation, so it must only be used with great care